ROUND DANCING — CHOREOGRAPHED BALLROOM

 1234: 1234: 1234: 1234: 1234: 1234: 1234:

-In closed position facing wall appel R (woman appel L), step side L to semi-closed position, thru R turning RF, back L (W fwd R) to closed position facing RLOD;
+In closed position perhaps facing the wall appel R (woman appel L), step side L to semi-closed position, thru R turning RF, back L (W fwd R) to closed position facing RLOD;

-In the second measure step bk R (W fwd L), bk L turning RF to banjo position, close R turning (W sd L turning to face RLOD), and step L (W bk R) to a double handhold position facing COH (W RLOD); You will keep this double handhold [L to R & R to L] into the sixth measure.
+In the second measure step bk R w/ R side leading (W fwd L), bk L turning RF to banjo position, close R turning (W sd L turning to face RLOD), and step L (W bk R to a press line) to a double handhold M's R hand high L hand low facing COH (W RLOD);

-In the third measure, the man holds with feet together and maintains a proud pose into the seventh measure.
-The woman steps fwd L passing in front of the man toward his left side, fwd R, fwd L, fwd R. On this last step, the man raises his right hand and lowers his left to lead the woman to spiral sharply LF to face LOD at the man's left side.
+In the third measure, the man holds with feet together.
+Alternatively, he may mark time with proud sur place steps in place.
+The woman steps fwd L beginning to pass in front of the man and heading toward his left side, fwd R, fwd L trng 1/8 LF, fwd R. On this last step, the man raises his right hand and lowers his left to lead the woman to spiral sharply LF to face LOD at the man's left side.
 The man still faces COH.

-Note that the woman takes a step on every beat (one is a press).
+Note that the woman takes a step on every beat.
 The man mostly postures and waves his "cape" in front of and behind himself.

 In Viva Espana by the Rumbles, part A begins with a Fregolina;;;;;;; Chasse Right; Slip Appel to Ecart;